hsakamotoFG/speaking-meeting-bot/README.md

 4. Pipecat WebSocket endpoint (`/pipecat/{client_id}`):
    - Connection point for Pipecat services
    - Bidirectional conversion between raw audio and Protobuf frames

+### WebSocket URL Resolution

+The server determines the WebSocket URL to use in the following priority order:

+1. User-provided URL in the request (if specified in the `websocket_url` field)
+2. `BASE_URL` environment variable (recommended for production)
+3. ngrok URL in local development mode
+4. Auto-detection from request headers (fallback, not reliable in production)

+For production deployments, it's strongly recommended to set the `BASE_URL` environment variable to your server's public domain (e.g., `https://your-server-domain.com`).

 ### Project Extensions